 In the Warhammer 40K universe, the Imperial dating system is rather complex due to the vast quantity of history that has been recorded over such a stretch of time, as this date format will be used in this wiki, a brief explanation will be offered.

-As an example of what you might see mentioned later on (the following standard Earth dates are in AD):
+Examples of the Imperial dating system (the following standard Earth dates are in AD):

 The first intelligent beings present in the Milky Way galaxy, they have been fighting a near-eternal war with the Old Ones for control over the entire galaxy, and the delicious life force it contains.
 They make use of advanced non-psychic technologies, and despise all use of the Immaterium and the Warp.